University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 # Evolutionary Processes assignment (Due 30/8/2024)

+In today's practical we are trying to wean you off of detailed instructions and will expect you to be able to do basic things that have been covered before, such as renaming a file or using `wget`.
+You should read through the practical fully before beginning so that you understand the sequence of operations and what is expected.

 ## Setup the directory for today

 Just as we've created a new `R Project` for practicals 1 to 3, let's create a new one for today to make sure we're all in the same place.